 “Having the Talk: How to Best Explain ADHD to Your Child, Family, and Friends” [Video Replay & Podcast #265]

-Access the video replay, listen to the podcast episode (#265), download the slide presentation, and learn how to get a certificate of attendance for this ADHD Experts webinar originally broadcast on October 10, 2019.
+Access the video replay, listen to the podcast episode (#265), and download the slide presentation for this ADHD Experts webinar originally broadcast on October 10, 2019.

 Part 2 of ADDitude’s 3-part ADHD Awareness Month Webinar Series

 When a child receives an ADHD diagnosis, they often take home a prescription for medication, maybe a handout titled “What Is ADHD?”, and that’s it.
 Rarely do they get a clear, fact-based explanation of attention deficit hyperactivity disorder.
 As a result, many kids — and parents — feel unnecessarily ashamed of the diagnosis.

 ADHD Awareness Month is a perfect time to address this prevalent and persistent problem.
 The gains to a child’s self-esteem and self-understanding are huge when a caregiver works to gain deep knowledge and insight about attention deficit disorder (ADHD) — and the words to explain it effectively to a child, family members, and friends.
 Helping your child explain his own ADHD to peers and teachers is empowering and the most effective form of self-advocacy.

 - How to help kids at various ages explain their ADHD diagnoses to peers

 - How parents can explain the condition to extended family members and friends who may see ADHD as a “character flaw”